-Airhelp is a flight compensation website that provides the service of claiming due compensation for passengers who have undergone the burden of a cancelled or delayed flight.
-According to the Flight Compensation Act of 2004, all flights within the European Union are guaranteed against cancellations or delays for not only the reimbursement of the ticket, but also compensation for the lost time and grievance.
+AirHelp is a flight compensation company that provides the service of claiming compensations for passengers who have undergone the burden of a cancelled or delayed flight.
+According to the act of EU261, all flights within the European Union are guaranteed against cancellations or delays for the reimbursement of the ticket and compensation for the lost time and grievance.

-Airhelp assists its customers by making the claim on their behalf, and also fights the issue in court if the airline shows reluctance to pay, saving their customers time and heartache.
+AirHelp assists its customers by claiming on their behalf and fights for their rights in court if the airline shows reluctance to pay, saving their customers time and headaches.

 Our Airhelp.com review

 AirHelp claims to be the leading travel compensation site for airline cancellations, delays, and overbooking.
 They have been reviewed on over 70,000 occasions and have maintained a rating above 9/10, which is impressive for any business.
 Their compensation amounts are higher than other airline compensation sites while maintaining the industry standard 35% success fee, which is completely risk free.
 It’s clear that the team members at AirHelp are knowledgeable, and on their “About Us” page, potential customers can see and learn a bit about who will be managing their claim.
 With such a soundtrack record, AirHelp will deliver exceptional service and provide the most compensation possible, all while customers sit back and let the team take all of the time out of the claim process.
 Also, when airlines deal with individual customer claims, they are less likely to compensate on time and are more willing to let the issue go to court.
 However, when they are repeatedly dealing with a renowned airline compensation firm, such as AirHelp, airlines will be more willing to compensate quickly.

 Other things to know about Airhelp.com

 - AirHelp clearly lays out potential compensation, which sometimes might even be 200-400% of the ticket cost in cases of delays, cancellations or overbookings, depending on the length of the flight.